dotnet/aspnetcore/docs/BuildFromSource.md

 If you have [Codespaces enabled on your GitHub user account](https://github.com/codespaces), you can use Codespaces to make code changes in the repo by using a cloud-based editor environment.

-1. Navigate to the fork and branch you would like to make code changes in.
-Note: if you have not created a new branch yet, do so using the GitHub UI or locally checking out and pushing a new branch.
+1. Navigate to your fork of the repo and select the branch in which you'd like to make your code changes.

+    If you haven't yet created a working branch, do so by using the GitHub UI or locally by first checking out and then pushing the new branch.

-1. Open a Codespace for your branch by navigating to the **Code** button > selecting the **Codespaces** tab > clicking the **New codespace** button.
+1. Open a Codespace for your branch by selecting the **Code** button > **Codespaces** tab > **Create codespace**.

     ![How to open a project in Codespaces](https://user-images.githubusercontent.com/1857993/136060792-6b4c6158-0a2c-4dd6-8639-08d83da6d2d1.png)